 Whenever possible, please caption the files properly.
 We are especially interested in photospheres, timelapses, and interactive maps.

 Sharing is caring

-Tasmanian Geographic is active on a number of social networks and will champion your content to the world.
-The best way to get a sense of how this work will be championed is to see how past content is being shared.
-At present, we are unable to financially reward our contributors.
-We will endeavor to share your art, knowledge, and enthusiasm to the widest possible audience.
+Tasmanian Geographic will champion your content to the world.
+We will endeavour to share your art, knowledge, and enthusiasm to the widest possible audience.